SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise03/README.md

 ![Alt text](./images/git_commit.png?raw=true)

-21. Click on the 3 dots and choose Push to and choose origin URL as shown:
+21. Click on the 3 dots and choose Push to and choose origin URL as shown (you may need to provide the cloud platform credentials here):

 ![Alt text](./images/git_push1.png?raw=true)